A box cake mix makes this one of the easiest marijuana edibles recipes for anyone to achieve great results.

-I use marijuana butter to medicate this recipe.
+I use cannabutter to medicate this recipe.
+This results in a rich, buttery cake.
 My Making Marijuana Butter tutorial will help you make it.

 Mangoes and Marijuana